TSEyifei/tseyifeizhang.github.io/_pages/about.md

   - /about.html
 ---

+I am Yifei Zhang.
+I am currently an assistant professor in Finance at Peking University, HSBC Business School.

-Hi, I am Yifei Zhang, a Ph.D. candidate in Economics at [Toulouse School of Economics (TSE)](https://www.tse-fr.eu/), and my Ph.D. advisor is Professor [Ulrich Hege](https://www.tse-fr.eu/people/ulrich-hege).
-I was also a visiting PhD student at Yale University in 2019.
+I obtained my PhD degree in Economics at Toulouse School of Economics in 2022.

-I am currently on the job market in both ASSA 2022 (Boston) and European Job Market 2021 (Barcelona).

-My main research interests lie in corporate finance, economics of innovation, and entrepreneurial finance.

-My single-authored job market paper is about Corporate Venture Capital and Firm Scope, and I will present it in the [AFA 2022 regular program](https://www.aeaweb.org/conference/2022/preliminary/1693?q=eNqrVipOLS7OzM8LqSxIVbKqhnGVrJQMlWp1lBKLi_OTgRwlHaWS1KJcXCDL2T8owD_IMcRVISw1r6S0KBUolZJYCVWTmZsKYZVlppaDzCsqKFwwCpgaKNXWAlwwXlwiIRA,) (during the ASSA 2022).